Peleus/Feedreader/README.md

 ## About

-Theis site was a challenge to create unit tests for the feedreader using Jasmine.
+This site was a challenge to create unit tests for the feedreader using Jasmine.

 ## Usage